-The Exchange believes that its proposal to adopt new credits is not unfairly discriminatory because the credits are available to all members.
-Moreover, the proposal stands to improve the overall market quality of the Exchange, to the benefit of all market participants, by incentivizing members to increase the extent of their liquidity adding activity on the Exchange.
-Any participant that is dissatisfied with the proposal is free to shift their order flow to competing venues that provide more generous pricing or less stringent qualifying criteria.
+The Exchange believes that its proposal to increase the volume threshold to qualify for an existing \$0.0029 transaction credit is not unfairly discriminatory because the credit is available to all members.
+Moreover, the proposal stands to improve the overall market quality of the Exchange, to the benefit of all market participants, by incentivizing members to increase their liquidity adding activity on the Exchange.